-Van Strien tells how the BI adventure of the Amsterdam fire department began several years ago when a few clever people in his organization stood up and said to him, “We are sitting on a wealth of information while doing almost nothing with it.”
-They asked me for some space to do something meaningful out of it.
-They had a bright idea and got busy working on it with enthusiasm.
+Van Strien tells us how the BI adventure of the Amsterdam fire department began several years ago, when a few clever people in his organization came up to him and said “we’re sitting on a wealth of information, and we’re hardly using it at all.”
+They asked me for some space to make something meaningful out of it.
+They had a bright idea and started working on it enthusiastically.
 Meanwhile, BI gained a significant place in the Amsterdam fire department, which is highly appreciated by our organization.”

-Elie van Strien, “I can’t stop talking about it.”
-Primarily, winning the Dutch BI Award 2013 resulted into more intense internal focus on Business Intelligence.
-Van Strien, “The award prompted a lot of talk about it.
+Elie van Strien: “I can’t stop talking about it.”
+Primarily, winning the Dutch BI & Science Award 2013 resulted into more intense internal focus on Business Intelligence.
+Van Strien: “The award prompted a lot of talk about it.
 It was clear to everyone that it was about serious and promising matters.”
-The award immediately caused other parties to consider the department as a BI club more seriously.
+The award immediately caused other parties to consider the department as a BI organization more seriously.
 “That made the expansion of our network much easier, which is important if you are dependent on other parties for data sources, for example.”

 “I can’t stop talking about it.”

-The award also helped to improve the public image of the fire department both in Amsterdam and the Netherlands.
+The award also helped improve the public image of the fire department both in Amsterdam and the Netherlands as a whole.
 Van Strien, “The fire fighters are still too often regarded as the people who turn on their sirens rushing to fight fire somewhere.
 I constantly say that there is much more to it than simply handling fires.
 We need smart BI systems in order to make the right split-second decisions.”

 Pioneering work has been done

 “Of course, they do put out fires, but their major purpose is to prevent fires.
 Traditionally, this is done by mounting fire and smoke detectors and handing out leaflets, and there is nothing wrong with that.
 But the Amsterdam fire brigade assumed this was not enough.
-The idea to analyze all available (big) data to look for new insights emerged right at the workplace.”
+The idea of analyzing all available (big) data to look for new insights emerged right at the workplace.”

-“This approach showed that kitchen fires mainly occur in a particular district, neighborhood or street, more frequent than elsewhere.
+“This approach showed that kitchen fires mainly occur in a particular district, neighborhood, or street, more frequently than elsewhere.
 Armed with this information, the fire department targeted a very efficient campaign in those neighborhoods.
-I find it to be revolutionary, plus, it adds an extra dimension because you expect that the business community would become the leader in predictive analytics.
+I find it to be revolutionary, plus, it adds an extra dimension, because you expect that the business community would become the leader in predictive analytics.
 But the fire department is a government service, and that makes it twice as nice for me,” according to Rens de Jong, presenter at BNR and juror.